-About this course
+About this module

-First, however, you may need to extinguish the multi-alarm fire of emotional crisis, and in this course, Dr. Liane Leedom teaches you exactly how to do it.
+Toxic stress is physically and emotionally overwhelming.
+Stress caused by the sociopath (psychopath, narcissist) curtails your ability to deal with the problems they cause.
+You may first need to extinguish the multi-alarm fire of emotional crisis, and in this course, Dr. Liane Leedom teaches you exactly how to do it.

 The STOP skill means, stop, take a step back, observe and proceed mindfully.
 When your emotions are trying to make you act without thinking, this skill helps you stay in control.